-Healthy eating habits are the pathway to a happier and longer life, but these habits are much easier to build when they are started from a young age.
-Kids who are introduced to, and become used to consuming healthy food options are more likely to continue to make healthy choices down the road.
+Healthy eating habits are a pathway to a happier and longer life, but these habits are much easier to build when they are started from a young age.
+Kids who are introduced to and become used to consuming healthy food options are more likely to continue to make healthy choices down the road.
 However, when it comes to teaching physical wellness, there’s more to the equation than choosing the right foods.
 Keep reading and learn more about the foundational pieces of encouraging the building of strong, healthy bodies in early childhood.

-Starting Healthy Eating Habits Pre-K and Kindergarten
+Starting Healthy Eating Habits in Pre-K and Kindergarten

 Tips to remember when teaching young children about making healthy choices: